 When social networks first appeared, businesses weren’t quite sure what to do with them.
 Some banned them, fearing loss of productivity, while others fiddled with them fruitlessly.
-But over the years, some clever marketers realized their potential and developed tools that could be used by businesses to make the most of their promotional efforts.
+But over the years, some clever marketers realized their potential and developed budget social media tools that could be used by businesses to make the most of their promotional efforts, without breaking the bank.

 Below you’ll find a set of diverse tools that can be used to help you do more with your social media accounts.
 Through innovation and intelligent design, these tools offer you solutions that solve several practical problems and help you to enhance your social media presence.
 Many of these tools have free features, and even when they do charge, the rates are reasonable enough to suit the needs of small businesses and aspiring entrepreneurs.

 Hootsuite is probably the best known application in this list.
 It allows you to schedule your social posts ahead of time in one sitting.
 While Facebook also lets you schedule posts, Hootsuite allows more flexible options and also gives you the option of scheduling in tandem with Twitter, Google Plus, LinkedIn, and Instagram.
 They also mail you weekly analytics reports regarding post performance.
 You can use it for free if you have only one account, but you will have to pay up if you want to handle multiple accounts.
 Try it free for 30 days.

 Buffer is similar to Hootsuite in terms of functionality, but offers certain added features that may be preferred by certain marketers.
 For instance, Twitter images scheduled on Hootsuite will get posted as links, while Buffer is able to render the pictures directly onto your Twitter timeline.
 If your content is visually heavy, this may be a good option for you.